mohanadaffify/Datawarehouse-with-AWS-Redshift/README.md

 + **staging_events** - actions done by users

-I createa a star schema optimized for queries on song play analysis.
+I created a star schema optimized for queries on song play analysis.
 This includes the following tables:

 #### Fact Table
 + **songplays** - records in event data associated with song plays i.e. records with page NextSong